How do I fix illegal operations?

 When running a program or game from a CD you receive an Illegal Operation, verify that the CD is clean.
 Additional information on how to clean a CD or CD-ROM drive can be found on our Cleaning Page.

-If you are running a game from a floppy diskette or other floppy media such as a zip diskette or LS120, verify that the diskette does not have physical errors with it by running a ScanDisk or a disk drive utility included with the drive.
+If you are running a game from a floppy diskette or other drive make sure the disk or drive does not have physical errors with it by running a ScanDisk.

 Installing a program or game on a hard drive that has errors or is highly fragmented